KireinaHoro/research-plan/main.typ

 The doctoral student has previously finished his master thesis on porting the PsPIN smart @nic platform to Xilinx @fpga[s], which are from the same vendor as
 @fpga[s] in Enzian.
 FPsPIN~@schneider_fpspin_2024 combines the Corundum @fpga
-@nic platform with PsPIN to create a prototype Ethernet smartNIC.
+@nic platform with PsPIN to create a prototype Ethernet smart @nic.
 This work helped him acquire necessary skills for @fpga development and in building Ethernet-based smart @nic[s].